 - An academic essay and a personal statement must be submitted.

-- 2014 Academic essay topic: Briefly describe an important issue relevant to your field of interest and South Africa, where possible.
+- Academic Essay: Briefly describe an important issue relevant to your field of interest and South Africa, where possible.
 Propose a theoretical framework or strategy to address this issue.
 Applicants seeking admission into the Special Student or Visiting Fellow GSAS Programs should use this academic essay to describe their research and attach a description of their relevant coursework.
 Minimum 500 words, Maximum 1000 words.

 - The Academic Essay and the Personal Statement should be typed in a standard font and font size (10 to 12 point).
 Essays should also be double-spaced.